sethusaim/text-classifaction-kubeflow/README.md

-# Text Classification using Kubeflow
+# Text Classification using Tekton Pipelines